 Dr. Brett Wells and his team are pleased to offer a wide variety of services so that you don’t have to travel around to different specialists.
 This alone can save you so much time throughout your busy day!
 From cleanings, CEREC same day crowns and preventative care to cosmetic dentistry and sedation, we cover it all.

-If you or a loved one experiences a dental emergency, please call Wells Family Dentistry as soon as possible.
+If you or a loved one experiences a dental emergency, please call Wells Family Dental Group as soon as possible.
 We will do whatever we can to provide you with the emergency care you need as dental emergencies can become very serious if they are not treated immediately.

 Our friend Brian Levitin, a renowned Lakewood, Colorado emergency dentist likes to say, “emergencies happen but prevention is the way to keep your teeth healthy.”
 We are here for you during an emergency, but remember to get those bi-yearly dental checkups to make certain you are free of cavities, loose crowns or exposed roots.